JinyanSu1/jinyansu1.github.io/_posts/2026-05-22-search-r1-does-the-model-actually-learn-to-search.md

 - Largest single gain: HotpotQA-7B-Base-PPO **+7.0 pp** (0.377 → 0.447).
 - Mean delta: **+1.1 pp** in favor of no-think.

-The reasoning the model is producing isn't load-bearing.
-Removing the `<think>` block doesn't break decision-making about when to search or what to query — because the `<think>` block wasn't doing that work.
-The work happens implicitly inside the `<search>` query token sequence and inside the `<answer>` token sequence (where the model reads directly from the retrieved documents).
+The explicit `<think>` channel isn't load-bearing.
+Removing the scaffolding doesn't break decision-making about when to search or what to query — whatever residual reasoning the model does (in free-form prose before `<search>`, or implicitly in the search query itself) is enough.
+The structured, persistent, reward-shaped think loop that the Search-R1 paper draws as the model's "reasoning trajectory" is, on these benchmarks, optional.

 The companion qualitative observation: by mid-training, the `<think>` block in `hotpotqa_3b_ins_BT0_grpo_turn4` is full of degenerate content.
 Three representative samples pulled from the live training log: